• Products

 • About Us

-Issued by states or local governments to finance public works and infrastructure projects, muni bonds are generally exempt from federal taxes and are often exempt from state and local taxes (although investors may be subject to the federal Alternative Minimum Tax).
+Municipal, or “muni,” bonds are issued by states or local governments to finance public works and infrastructure projects.
+What makes munis a unique fixed-income instrument is that they’re generally exempt from federal taxes and often exempt from state and local taxes, although investors may be subject to the federal Alternative Minimum Tax.

-Though we feel it’s unjustified, this potential advantage is more pronounced in higher tax brackets, which is how muni bonds earned their reputation as an investment geared toward wealthy individuals.
+This potential advantage is more pronounced in higher tax brackets, which is why muni bonds have earned a reputation as an investment geared toward wealthier individuals.

 FIGURE 1